targuli1/targuli1/README.md

 ### 🌱 Possible collaboration:
 -  I will be working over open source Chrome Extension to visualize varieties of color blindess in websites.
+(Depriorotized)
 -  If you would like to join, contact me